Master of Arts (AM)

 ADVISING AND COURSE PLANNING

-The director of graduate studies (DGS) serves as primary advisor to first year students.
-In addition, all first year PhD candidates are assigned a continuing graduate student who acts as a peer mentor, helping new students acclimatize to departmental expectations and routines.
+The director of graduate studies (DGS) serves as the primary advisor to first-year students.
+In addition, all first-year PhD candidates are assigned a continuing graduate student who acts as a peer mentor, helping new students acclimatize to departmental expectations and routines.

 All students must demonstrate proficiency in at least one language other than English upon submission of the dissertation prospectus in November of the G3 year (see below).
 The language(s) in question should reflect students’ research interests and ordinarily will be agreed on in consultation with the DGS and intended dissertation director at the beginning of the first year of graduate study; the list may be revised as necessary to reflect students’ changing intellectual trajectories.
 Some students may enter with all the language preparation they will need for graduate study in their chosen fields.
-Others may have an elementary or intermediate knowledge of a language or languages and may improve on that knowledge by taking additional coursework, including first-, second-, or third-year language courses and/or the reading courses offered by some departments and designated as French Ax, German Ax, Spanish Ax, etc. in the Faculty of Arts and Sciences (FAS) course catalogue (See https://my.harvard.edu/)
+Others may have an elementary or intermediate knowledge of a language or languages and may improve on that knowledge by taking additional coursework, including first-, second-, or third-year language courses and/or the reading courses offered by some departments, whether during the regular academic year or in summer.

 To document proficiency, students must email the graduate program coordinator, cc’ing the advisor and the faculty member who certifies the student’s language skills; students should list the language(s) and the means by which proficiency has been demonstrated.
 Students taking language reading courses at Harvard Summer School or in an external institution should have a transcript sent to the graduate program coordinator.